• Skip to primary navigation

 Made of a ¼” thick EVA material, it comes in a 79”x8” strip with a full adhesive backing.
 The material is similar to rubber but much lighter.
 The material can be trimmed to size and the peel-and-stick adhesive backing will stick to most concrete, brick, metal, and paint as long as it is clean.

-Because EVA is much more elastic, it can be used to cover corners or bend around metal support columns that you can find in some garages.
-Plus, it’s reportedly very easy to clean and is water resistant as well.
+Because EVA is much more elastic, it can be used to cover corners or bend around metal support columns found in some garages.
+Plus, it’s reportedly very easy to clean and is water-resistant as well.

-Whichever garage parking system you choose, we feel that these top 6 garage parking aids are the best options you will find available.
-They all have proven to keep cars and trucks from bumping into the walls and cabinets or clearing the garage door to create the most space in front of the vehicle.
+Whichever garage parking system you choose, we feel these top 6 garage parking aids are the best options available.
+They have all proven to keep cars and trucks from bumping into walls and cabinets or to clear the garage door to create the most space in front of the vehicle.

 Accessories Options and Ideas